History of the Jews in Puerto Rico: 19th century

 Brugman admired independence advocates Ramón Emeterio Betances and Segundo Ruiz Belvis.
 Together with his son, Hector, he joined them in a conspiracy to revolt against Spain and formed a revolutionary committee code named: "Capá Prieto" (a tree known as Spanish Elm, Ecuador Laurel, cypre or salmwood and used for its wood to build ships, among other things).
 On September 23, 1868, Brugman and his son participated in the short-lived revolt against Spanish rule known as El "Grito de Lares" (English: Cry of Lares).
 Brugman and his son refused to surrender to the Spanish authorities and eventually were executed.

 After the failed revolution, the Spanish Courts passed the "Acta de Culto Condicionado" (Conditional Cult Act) in 1870.
 The law was an attempt to attract more settlers who would be faithful to the Spanish Crown by granting the right of religious freedom to all who wished to worship a religion other than Catholicism.
 Even so, the first synagogue was not established until after Puerto Rico was ceded by Spain to the United States at the end of the Spanish–American War in 1898.
 In the late 1800s during the Spanish–American War many Jewish American servicemen gathered together with local Puerto Rican Jews at the Old Telegraph building in Ponce to hold religious services.
-Rabbi Adolph Spiegel, was among the serviceman who stayed in Puerto Rico.He led services from 1899 to 1905 in Ponce.
+Rabbi Adolph Spiegel was among the servicemen who stayed in Puerto Rico.
+He led services from 1899 to 1905 in Ponce.
 Rabbi Spiegel played an instrumental role in the establishment of the first Jewish Synagogue in Ponce.